 Enabling you to provide full suite of banking services, including deposit-taking, lending,payment services and issuing electronic money.

-Both Lithuania and its regulator, the Bank of Lithuania, are a pragmatic, innovative and a forward-thinking option to establish a bank.
-The regulator has established a new-comer programme and supports newcomers as parts of its strategy.
+Both Lithuania and its regulator, the Bank of Lithuania, are pragmatic, innovative and forward-thinking options to establish a bank.
+The regulator has established a newcomer programme and supports newcomers as part of its strategy.

 With an authorised bank in Lithuania, you are able to passport and operate across the rest of Europe.